-A story arc (a contraction of "over-arching storyline") is a sequence of TV episodes or a certain period of time in a Video Game
+A story arc (a contraction of "over-arching storyline") is a sequence of series installments, TV episodes, comic issues, or a certain period of time in a Video Game

 that puts characters through their paces in response to a single impetus; basically, an ongoing storyline.
 This can be a few episodes, an entire season